 2. People generally don't go home after work, get into their pajamas, and settle down for a relaxing night researching estate and probate law.
 These aren't exactly fun topics, so it makes sense that most people don't have an extensive knowledge of the way they work.
 Rules differ from state to state, and different situations require different solutions.
 All documents aren't created equal, and yours may need special considerations to make sure your family is best taken care of.
 Even if it isn't your first time dealing with estate proceedings, you may not have all the information you need to make an informed decision about your plan.
 It's important to see the situation as comprehensively as possible, and it's difficult to do that without consulting an expert.

 3. Peace of mind.
 There's nothing that eases a stressful situation like having an expert review the information and say everything will be ok.
 “I know I should have done this a long time ago” is one of the most common things we hear at our workshops.
 We all think about it, and we know we need to plan.
 It weighs on our minds until the day we finally decide to make that call, and then we wonder why we waited so long in the first place.
 With the right documents and maintenance strategy in place, your plan can evolve with the changes in the years to come and make sure both your long-term care and your family's future are accounted for.

-If you're struggling with the decision to start planning or have questions about your situation, register for our free, no obligation workshops on February 19, 2019 at 10 a.m. or 6 p.m. by visiting our website or calling 251.431.6014.
+If you're struggling with the decision to start planning or have questions about your situation, register online for one of our free, no obligation workshops or call 251.431.6014.
 We can't promise it will be more fun and exciting than ramping your bike over a barrel full of firecrackers, but we guarantee you'll learn more and feel better afterward.